 About the Owners, the Round House and the Cabins

-George and Patty Carr, the innkeepers at Cave Hill, are native Cincinnatians.
-They love the beauty and rural atmosphere of Adams County, just 50 miles east of Cincinnati.
+Patty Carr, now the innkeeper at Cave Hill, is a native Cincinnatian.
+Her husband, George, loved the beauty and rural atmosphere of Adams County, just 50 miles east of Cincinnati.
 In 1991 they bought a big field and surrounding woods on Cave Hill.
 The field is on a ridge with a great view of the Appalachian foothills.
 There was an old falling down log barn on the field, but no other buildings.
 George and Patty rebuilt the barn and spent many years enjoying the seasons at Cave Hill, mowing the fields and walking the woods.

 Then in 2003 George and Patty bought the twelve sided building that was to become the Round House at Cave Hill.
 It was located on property next to their field and barn, at the end of the road, deep in the woods.
-The building was framed in, had most of a roof and was covered in white housewrap which had torn and was flapping in the wind.
+The building was framed in, had most of a roof and was covered in Tyvek torn and loose.
 There was no interior or exterior finish.
-George, who had retired from the practice of law, undertook to finish it.
+George, who had retired from the practice of law, took several years and completely transformed it.

-Over the next five years, George finished the roof, put windows in the cupola, applied split cedar shakes to the exterior, paneled the interior with Ponderosa Pine trimmed in red cedar, built the railing around the balcony and stairs out of South American Bulletwood and installed yellow pine floors.
+Over the next five years, he finished the roof, put windows in the cupola, added split cedar shakes to the outside, paneled the inside with Ponderosa Pine trimmed in red cedar, built the railing around the balcony and stairs out of South American Bulletwood and installed yellow pine floors.
 Lastly he hired a carpenter to add the front porch and the deck, and the shell of a building had become Cave Hill Round House.